 We offer a one-week, in-person training program during the summer, called ECAP Academy.
 Attendees can complete a chunk of those 120 hours before they start their job and learn from administrators and experts.
 This gives our interns an advantage.

 Not every EPP offers in-person training, so ask before you apply to a program.

 Extra Tip# 2: Check if there is a time limit to get your training done.

 Some programs will charge you additional money if you haven’t completed your training within the time limit they give you and you have to restart online training modules.
 So, ask if there is a time limit and what the consequences are if you don’t get it done in time.

 New regulations that are being passed each year are making it more difficult and lengthening the process of becoming a Texas teacher.
 It is important that you understand the regulations and how they impact you.

 There are many programs to choose from, so it is important to do your homework before you apply.
 If you are considering an Alternative Certification Program, you should read our recent article, Texas Teachers, ITeach, or ECAP...Which One is Right For You?You will find suggestions on how to choose the right program.

 Get started early to be sure you are a viable candidate when the hiring season gets here.

 Scott is the Deputy Executive Director and Program Consultant.
-Scott earned a Bachelor of Science in Human Biology from Texas Women's University and a Master of Education from Texas Women's University.
+Scott earned a Bachelor of Science in Human Biology from Texas Woman's University and a Master of Education from Texas Woman's University.
 Scott has extensive experience in both the classroom and as an administrator in districts in North Texas.